-The programmes cover areas of strategic importance to the social, environmental and economic development of co-operating countries and are based on identified priorities and needs.
+ITP programmes cover areas of strategic importance to the social, environmental and economic development of co-operating countries and are based on identified priorities and needs, taking account of a desire to develop and reform that the participants’ organisations express in their application to the program.
 In the long-term perspective, the programmes shall contribute to institutional strengthening and capacity development in the co-operating countries.

 Application to ITP